radium0022/API-EONET---data-extraction/README.md

 It does the following task:

-1. Sets up a SQLite database to hold the data
+1. Sets up a SQLite database to hold the data.

 2. Downloads the event data (i.e. wildfires, severe storms, and landslides) from the EONET API for the last month.

-3. Saves the data to the database
+3. Saves the data to the database.

-4. Compiles the data into an excel spreadsheet
+4. Compiles the data into an excel spreadsheet.

 5. Emails the spreadsheet to an email address specified either as a command-line parameter.